May 17

 - 1970 - During a 7 - 6 Atlanta loss to Cincinnati in the second game of a doubleheader, Hank Aaron collects his 3,000th career hit and his 570th home run.
 Aaron, the ninth man to amass 3,000 hits, is the first to also have 500 home runs.

-- 1971 - Tommy McCraw of the new Washington Senators hits one of the shortest home runs in major league history.
+- Tommy McCraw of the Washington Senators hits one of the shortest home runs in major league history.
 McCraw's 140-foot pop fly falls in between three Cleveland Indians, shortstop Jack Heidemann and outfielders Vada Pinson and John Lowenstein.
 When the three players collide, McCraw circles the bases for an inside-the-park home run.

 - 1973 - California Angels center fielder Bobby Valentine tries to scale a wall to prevent a Dick Green home run during a 5 - 4 loss to the Oakland Athletics.
 Valentine catches his spikes in the wall and fractures his leg.
 The injury will ruin his career.

 - 1977 - The Chicago Cubs hit seven home runs in beating the San Diego Padres, 23 - 6, at Wrigley Field.
-Larry Biittner (two), Gene Clines, Steve Ontiveros, Dave Rosello, Jerry Morales and Bobby Murcer homer for the Cubs, with Biittner, Morales, and Murcer hitting consecutive shots in the fifth inning.
+Larry Biittner (two), Gene Clines, Steve Ontiveros, Dave Rosello, Jerry Morales and Bobby Murcer homer for the Cubs, with Biittner, Morales, and Murcer hitting consecutive shots in the 5th inning.

 - 1984 - Alan Wiggins of the San Diego Padres ties a National League record by stealing five bases in one game.
 Wiggins joins three others who have performed the feat: Dan McGann in 1904, Davey Lopes in 1974 and Lonnie Smith in 1982.